traviskaufman/continuum/README.md

 # Quickstart Usage Overview
 In the browser an object named `continuum` is added to the window, or in node it's the object returned by `require('continuum')`.

-Usage of continuum is quite simple and can basically be treated like using `eval` or node's `vm.runInContext`.
+Usage of continuum is quite simple and can basically be treated like using `eval` in iframe or node's `vm.runInContext`.
 Supply the code, get the result.
 In ES6 a "Realm" is basically the container for a context.
 A Realm has a 'global' property which is its global object, and a number of properties that specific to each Realm instance, such as the list of builtins like Array, Function, Object, etc.

     var realm = continuum.createRealm();